ronaldlangeveld/FlatFileFlaskBlog/readme.md

 ## Production

-There's multiple ways you can get deploy flask blog.
+There's multiple ways you can deploy your flask blog.

 [Heroku](https://progblog.io/How-to-deploy-a-Flask-App-to-Heroku/)